jstovold/alife_dgca/README.md

 # Growing Reservoirs with Developmental Graph Cellular Automata

+Branch created 28/10/2025 by JHS for stochastic growth of reservoirs.

 Code for ALIFE 2025 paper 'Growing Reservoirs with Developmental Graph Cellular Automata'.

 ## Installing Dependencies